SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_rpd.md

   Acquired from the "t3" metric name in the "UpstreamScQamChannelInfo" metric group from the Kafka topic.

 - **US T3 24 Hour OOS Count**: Calculated.
-Total number of CMs where a US channel's T3 timeouts in the last 24 hours metric breach the OOS threshold.
+Total number of CMs where a US channel's T3 timeouts in the last 24 hours metric breaches the OOS threshold.

   Acquired from the "t3" metric name in the "UpstreamScQamChannelInfo" metric group from the Kafka topic.